yayahjb/cvector/trunk/CVector/README_CVector.txt

  PLEASE READ README_CVector.txt and lgpl.txt

-  Before making the CVector library and example programs, check that the chosen settings are corr
+  Before making the CVector library and example programs, check that the chosen settings are correct

   The current compile command is: